Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-Yeah. um But that's there's a huge spend on highway still in the UK.
-So are they now going to boost, like a Taylor Woodrow, their ability to win jobs by having like the expertise below in terms of supply chain?
+Yeah, um but that's there's a huge spend on highway still in the UK.
+So are they now going to boost like a Taylor Woodrow their ability to win jobs by having like the expertise below in terms of supply chain?
 Does that improve their ability to win these bids?
 Is that actually the strategy?
-I think that's quite interesting.
-Because yeah, I think i think i would I would say it's probably unlikely that the goal is to like change where the Conway brand is trying to like win work.
+I think that's quite interesting because yeah, I think i think i would I would say it's probably unlikely that the goal is to like change where the Conway brand is trying to like win work.

 Speaker

-you know, it's going to directly compete possibly with either like the Ringway, Urovia, Taylor Woodrow, um or Vinci Construction itself or Vinci Garden Project. like it's They've got one at every layer of the the the stack then. um But I could definitely see in a um in a market where maybe getting good subcontractors or good suppliers or whatever is harder that that kind of um guaranteed supply from a recognized brand um could help the the the GC, like the prime contractor win work in in that bid.
+you know, it's going to directly compete possibly with either like the Ringway, Urovia, Taylor Woodrow um or Vinci Construction itself or Vinci Garden Project. like it's yeah They've got one at every layer of the the the stack then. um But I could definitely see in a um in a market where maybe getting good subcontractors or good suppliers or whatever is harder that that kind of um guaranteed supply from a recognized brand um could help the the the GC, like the prime contractor ah win work in in that bid.
 Yeah, for sure.
 What are your thoughts on the idea of, yeah, like all of these, if you're a country,

 00:31:15